 • Have a flexible timeline.
 It’s really nice when you’re able to push back the ceremony by half an hour for a rain storm to pass, without worrying about the entire timeline of the wedding day getting messed up.

 • Be okay with getting your shoes and clothes a bit wet and muddy.
-If you’re really worried about staying clean in the rain, let’s plan on doing all your portraits after the ceremony when you can better relax.
+If you’re really worried about staying clean in the rain, let’s plan on doing your portraits after the ceremony when you can better relax.

 At this wedding in Aspen, the couple had planned an outdoor dinner reception at the groom’s family’s ranch, with big farm tables and no party tent.
 Then after three weeks of draught and forest fires, it rained almost the whole day for their wedding.
 Their wedding planner had to decorate the tables multiple times to avoid everything getting drenched, and luckily it stopped raining in time for everyone to still eat outside.
 But if that sounds like a nightmare for you, make sure that you have a party tent or indoor venue option, even if it’s just as a backup option.